alex-harvey-z3q/create_specs/README.md

 ## Dependencies

+This tool uses the [awesome_print](https://github.com/awesome-print/awesome_print) Gem.

-Be aware that the script depends on the `verify_contents` method that is normally found inside Puppetlabs-spec-helper.
+Also, be aware that the generated spec depends on the `verify_contents` method that is normally found inside Puppetlabs-spec-helper.

 ## Usage